⚫️⚡️ ENDS TONIGHT: 60% off ALL Books & Templates →

 ✅ “Write a 1200-word blog post explaining why modern web design focuses on UX rather than aesthetics, with examples from Apple and Airbnb.

-At first, this will feel unnatural and challenging.
-We’ve never had to speak to machines like this before.
+At first, this felt unnatural and challenging for me.
+I’ve never had to speak to a machine like that before.
 Freelancers who can ask the right questions, structure effective prompts, and refine AI-generated content will have a significant advantage over those who can’t.

-Here are a few practical ideas to help to stay ahead of the curve:
+Here are a few practical ideas to help you stay ahead of the curve:

-Don’t think of AI as mysterious magic wand — it’s a tool.
-And like any tool, its effectiveness depends on the skill of the person using it.
-You don’t want to blindly rely on automation.
-Instead, learn to guide AI with clear, strategic thinking.
-Exercising this skill now while the technology is still emerging will help future-proof your career.
+Don’t think of AI as magic wand.
+Like any other software, it’s a tool — and its effectiveness depends on the skill of the person using it.
+You can’t blindly rely on mysterious automation.
+Instead, you must learn to guide AI with clear, strategic thinking.
+Exercising this fundamental communication skill now while the technology is still emerging will help future-proof your career.

 As AI continues to evolve, the types of freelance services in demand will change.
 For example, if you’re a web designer who only builds simple WordPress sites, AI-powered website builders could make your services less valuable.